Press release issued: 22 January 2014

 Spontaneous pain of peripheral origin is pathological, and is associated with many types of disease, inflammation or damage of tissues, organs or nerves (neuropathic pain).
 Examples of neuropathic pain are nerve injury/crush, post-operative pain, and painful diabetic neuropathy.

-Previous research has shown that this spontaneous burning pain is caused by continuous activity in small sensory nerve fibers, known as C-fiber nociceptors (pain neurons).
+Previous research has shown that this spontaneous burning pain is caused by continuous activity in small sensory nerve fibres, known as C-fiber nociceptors (pain neurons).
 Greater activity translates into greater pain, but what causes or limits this activity remained poorly understood.

 Now, new research from the University of Bristol, has identified a particular ion channel present exclusively in these C-fiber nociceptors This ion channel, known as TREK2, is present in the membranes of these neurons, and the researchers showed that it provides a natural innate protection against this pain.